 Genetics and Carrier Screening

-A carrier is an individual who does not develop the disease, but can pass on the gene with a mutation to his or her children.
+Our genes come in pairs, one from each parent.
+A carrier is an individual who has a mutation in one copy of a particular gene that causes the gene not to function properly.
+Carriers generally do not develop any symptoms of the disease, but can pass on the gene with a mutation to his or her children.

-Some individuals may discover during the course of carrier screening that they are affected by one of the less severe or late-onset diseases.
+While carrier screening generally identifies carriers of recessive diseases, some individuals may discover during the course of carrier screening that they themselves have two mutations and are at-risk for one of the less severe or late-onset diseases on the testing panel.

 How is Screening Done?

-The tests should be ordered and the results should be read by a knowledgeable doctor or genetic counselor trained to interpret genetic tests.
+Carrier screening should be ordered and interpreted by a knowledgeable physician or genetic counselor trained to interpret these types of results.

 Where can screening be done?

 There are several options for where to get tested.
 The landscape of genetic testing is constantly evolving and it is important that you remain up-to-date with your testing.
 Therefore, it is recommended that you get tested under the supervision of an experienced professional in the field of reproductive genetics.
 If you would like to speak with one of our knowledgeable staff members for referrals, please contact us.

 For which diseases do I need to be tested?